SSWConsulting/SSW.Rules.Content/rules/use-the-right-data-storage/rule.md

 `youtube: https://www.youtube.com/embed/-bSkREem8dM`
 **Video: Database vs Data Warehouse vs Data Lake | What is the Difference?
 (5 min)**

-Basic (above video) - \[YouTube:Alex The Analyst] gives a good summary of the differences between the 3 types of data storage.
+Basic (above video) - \[YouTube: Alex The Analyst] gives a good summary of the differences between the 3 types of data storage.

 Advanced - \[YouTube:Seattle Data Guy] If you want to go a little deeper, take a look at the video [Databases Vs Data Warehouses Vs Data Lakes - What Is The Difference And Why Should You Care?
 (14 min)](https://www.youtube.com/watch?v=FxpRL0m9BcA) which goes into more detail.